sunny-kakrani/Devops-with-AWS-/F. SonarQube/Sonar.md

 * Java Software is required to install SonarQube.

 * Connect to t2.medium instance using Mobaxterm.

+__NOTE:__ We can set up the Sonar Server as a Docker Container also.

 ## SonarQube server installation process in Amazon Linux OS .